 A Better Way to Manage Microsoft Teams Policies with Bulk Edit

 As Microsoft continues to push the migration from Skype for Business to Microsoft Teams, more and more companies are finding themselves needing help navigating the process.
 We were recently brought in to help plan and implement a Teams phone rollout as one of our clients migrates away from Skype for Business.
 During information-gathering for this effort, we quickly found that managing all of the different types of Teams policies at scale can be a bit cumbersome.
+As a results, we created a better way to manage Microsoft Teams policy bulk edit.

 While the Teams admin center does allow for bulk editing users to any given policy, there is a severe lack of functionality on the “reporting” side.
 Not reporting in the classic sense, but rather simply showing all members of a given Teams policy, whether it be Meeting Policy, a Calling Policy, or any other policy offers in the Teams Admin Center.